sungnga/react-revents/README.md

     - Then in this async function,
       - dispatch the asyncActionStart() action
       - since we're using an async function, use the 'await' keyword and call the delay() function to delay the request for 2 seconds
-      - after that, we want to dispatch anothat action with the type of INCREMENT_COUNTER and the payload is the amount
+      - after that, we want to dispatch another action with the type of INCREMENT_COUNTER and the payload is the amount
       - lastly, dispatch the asyncActionFinish() action
       - note that we want to call the delay() function and dispatch the INCREMENT_COUNTER and asyncActionFinish() actions inside a try/catch block.
 This way, if there's any problem with this asynchronous action, it's going to be caught by whatever is inside the catch block
       - if we do have an error inside the catch block,  we dispatch the asyncActionError() action and pass in the error received by the catch block.
 This way we can store the error inside the asyncReducer for the store and we can do whatever we want with that error in the future